 - to help diagnose diseases such as leukaemia or anaemia

 - to monitor the response to some types of drug or radiation treatment

 - to investigate a history of abnormal bleeding or clotting

 The FBC is a very common test used to screen for, help diagnose, and to monitor a variety of conditions.
 Many patients will have baseline FBC tests to help determine their general health status.
 If they are healthy and they have cell populations that are within normal limits, then they may not require another FBC until their health status changes or until their doctor feels that it is necessary.

-Many conditions will result in increases or decreases in the cell populations.
+Many conditions result in increases or decreases in the cell populations.
 Some of these conditions may require treatment, while others will resolve on their own.
-Some diseases, such as cancer (and chemotherapy treatment), can affect bone marrow production of cells, increasing the production of one cell at the expense of others or decreasing overall cell production.
-Some medications can decrease WBC counts, and some vitamin and mineral deficiencies can cause anaemia.
+Some diseases, such as cancer (and chemotherapy treatment) can affect bone marrow production of cells, increasing the production of one cell at the expense of others or decreasing overall cell production.
+Some medications can decrease WBC counts and some vitamin and mineral deficiencies can cause anaemia.
 The FBC test may be ordered by the doctor on a regular basis to monitor these conditions and drug treatments.